Journal of Regenerative Science

 Editorial Board Members are also excluded from all publication processes and decisions of manuscripts in which they are authors or may have actual or potential competing interest.

 Manuscripts accepted for publication undergo substantial editing, as required, in addition to copyediting for grammar, punctuation, print style and format.
 All proofs are sent to the corresponding author.
 The corresponding author is expected to return the corrected proofs within the recommended timeframe.
 It may not be possible to incorporate corrections received after that period.
 The entire process from submission of the manuscript to final decision and the subsequent sending and receiving proofs is completed online through the website

 To achieve faster and greater dissemination of knowledge and information, the Journal publishes articles online as ‘Ahead of Print’.

 - Policy against Plagiarism

 The Journal follows strict anti-plagiarism policy and defines plagiarism as duplicate publication of the author’s own work, in whole or in part without proper citation, or mispresenting other’s ideas, words, and other creative expression as one’s own.
-All manuscripts submitted to JRS undergo plagiarism check with the Google.
+All manuscripts submitted to JRS undergo plagiarism check with the commercially available software Google.
 Only in cases of minor duplication or similarity with previous published work, the authors may be provided an opportunity to rectify the same; in all other cases, the manuscript is desk rejected along with the plagiarism report (please also see the Scientific Misconduct section for additional details).